-Hundreds flock to illegal rave in Cornwall
+Roads chaos as hundreds flock to illegal rave in Cornwall

 Devon and Cornwall Police said it was working to disperse revellers from the scene.

+Tony had come to the rave from Suffolk "to enjoy some music with my friends... in the middle of nowhere".

+When asked about the neighbours, he said: "Shame about the circumstances, obviously, people worried about it and the disruption it's caused but that wasn't down to me and if I had it my way it probably wouldn't have happened like that."
-A force spokesperson said "several hundred" were thought to be in attendance.

-Some had left on Saturday morning, they said, and officers have prevented new arrivals from entering.
+A force spokesperson said "several hundred" were still thought to be in attendance, although some had left on Saturday morning and officers have prevented new arrivals from entering.

 Three arrests - for various driving offences - have been made so far, the force said.